casdoor/casdoor-website/docs/how-to-connect/vue-sdk.md

 </script>
 ```

-Auto Fix
+## Redirect / Vue version issues

-If the `postinstall` hook does not get triggered or if you have updated the Vue version, try running the following command to resolve the redirecting issue:
+If the `postinstall` hook did not run or you changed the Vue version, fix redirect behavior with:

 ```shell
 npx vue-demi-fix
 ```

-For more information about switching Vue versions, please refer to the [vue-demi docs](https://github.com/vueuse/vue-demi).
+See [vue-demi](https://github.com/vueuse/vue-demi) for switching between Vue 2 and Vue 3.